croct-tech/plug-js/docs/plug.md

 croct.unplug(): Promise<void>
 ```

-The return is a promise to wait until all resources are released.
+The return is a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) to
+wait until all resources are released.

 ## identify